hbjorgo/ATLib/README.md

 - D-Link DWM-222 (based on Qualcomm MDM9225 chipset)
 - TP-LINK MA260 (based on a Qualcomm chipset)
 - Cinterion MC55i
-- Other modems may work using one of the implementations above
+- Other modems may work using one of the implementations above.
+You can add your own implementation using the existing functionality as base.

 ## Other
 - Debug functionality that lets you intercept incoming and outgoing data